NodeJSs/gitdart/README.md

 # Gitdart
 Gitdart is a cli app that fetches information about github users

+## Features
+1. You can search for multiple users at once
+2. Results are cached for offline use

 ## Installing Gitdart
    ```
     pub global activate -sgit https://github.com/NodeJSs/gitdart.git